ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

           .build());
   ```
   Such received message will be committed with this transaction.
 And shouldn't be committed directly.
-  `receive` method will send `sendUpdateOffsetsInTransaction` request on server to link message offset with this transaction and will be blocked until the response will be received.
+  `receive` method sends `sendUpdateOffsetsInTransaction` request on server to link message offset with this transaction and blocks until response is received.

   Transaction requirements:
   It should be an active transaction (that has id) from one of YDB services.
 I.e. Table or Query.

 - Java (async)
-  In `onMessages` one or more messages can be linked with transaction.
+  In `onMessages` callback one or more messages can be linked with transaction.
   To do that request `reader.updateOffsetsInTransaction` should be called.
-And transaction chould not be committed untill response is received.
+And transaction should not be committed untill response is received.
-  This merhod needs partition offsets list as a parameter.
+  This method needs partition offsets list as a parameter.
-  Such list can be constructed manually or via helper method `getPartitionOffsets()` that `Message` and `DataReceivedEvent` both have.
+  Such list can be constructed manually or using helper method `getPartitionOffsets()` that `Message` and `DataReceivedEvent` both provide.

   ```java
   @Override